GamesRightMeow/GamesRightMeow.github.io/src/projects/beyond-the-dunes-vr/index.md

 [Official website](https://www.beyondthedunesvr.com/)

-# My responsibilities
+# My role
-I worked with the [Innovative Media Research and Extension](http://innovativemedia.nmsu.edu/) at New Mexico State University to create a stationary VR experience available to visitors onsite at White Sands National Park.
-My focus was on
+In collaboration with [Innovative Media Research and Extension](http://innovativemedia.nmsu.edu/) at New Mexico State University, I worked as the engineer and game designer to create a stationary VR experience available to visitors onsite at White Sands National Park.

-# Key contributions
+# Key Accomplishments
 * Developed a content management system that allowed the client to freely add new regions, videos, and other content without requiring code updates.
+* Created authoring and validation tools to aide content creation.
 * Optimized the experience to run on the Meta Quest 2.

 # Media